orthecreedence/cl-async/tcp.md

 It also exposes an accessor, [socket-data](#socket-data), which allows you to store arbitrary, app-specific data in the socket.

+<a id="socket-c"></a>
+##### socket-c
+This accessor lets you access the underlying [libevent bufferevent](http://www.wangafu.net/~nickm/libevent-book/Ref6_bufferevent.html) object for the socket.
+While this is not immediately useful for any cl-async related purpose (and manipulating it outside of cl-async may make your worst nightmares come true if you aren't careful), it can be very useful to do your own bufferevent operations through the [libevent bindings](https://github.com/orthecreedence/cl-libevent2).

+TL;DR: Don't touch this accessor unless you are fairly familiar with libevent's API and how it interacts with cl-async.

 <a id="socket-data"></a>
 ##### socket-data